Sesame

 Sesame seed is one of the oldest oilseed crops known, domesticated well over 3,000 years ago.
 Sesamum has many other species, most being wild and native to sub-Saharan Africa.
 S. indicum, the cultivated type, originated in India.
 It tolerates drought conditions well, growing where other crops fail.
 Sesame has one of the highest oil contents of any seed.
 With a rich, nutty flavor, it is a common ingredient in cuisines around the world.
-Like other foods, it can trigger allergic reactions in some people.
+Like other foods, it can trigger allergic reactions in some people and is one of the nine most common allergens outlined by the Food and Drug Administration.

 Etymology

-The word "sesame" is from Latin sesamum and Greek σήσαμον: sēsamon; which in turn are derived from ancient Semitic languages, e.g., Akkadian šamaššamu.
+The word "sesame" is from Latin sesamum and Greek σήσαμον: sēsamon; which in turn are derived from ancient Semitic languages such as Akkadian šamaššamu.
 From these roots, words with the generalized meaning "oil, liquid fat" were derived.

-The word "benne" was first recorded to be used in English in 1769 and comes from Gullah benne which itself derives from Malinke bĕne.
+The word "benne" was first recorded in English in 1769; it comes from the African American creole Gullah benne, which in turn derives from Malinke bĕne.

 Origins and history

 Sesame seed is considered to be the oldest oilseed crop known to humanity.
-The genus has many species, and most are wild.
-Most wild species of the genus Sesamum are native to sub-Saharan Africa.
-S. indicum, the cultivated type, originated in India.
+The genus has many species, and most are wild and native to sub-Saharan Africa.
+Sesamum indicum, the cultivated type, originated in India.